laissez-faire-btc/safe-remove/BIP.md

 * even miners can apply redactions, which will help with global diversification and miner decentralisation

+**Concerns Raised**

+The rest of this section is reserved for sharing, discussing and addressing concerns about this BIP.
+You can help by sharing, discussing or addressing concerns - either on [the Discord server](https://discord.gg/DPXKfd9K3s), or on the mailing list.

 ## Backward Compatibility

 **How will activation work, and how will we know it has happened?**